elves/elvish/NEXT-RELEASE.md

 # Breaking changes

+-   Builtin functions and subnamespaces of `edit:` are now read-only.

 -   Introspection for rest arguments has changed:

     -   The rest argument is now contained in the `arg-names` field of a